kguralpdx/web-scraping-challenge/README.md

 I had such grand ideas for this website but time was not my friend so I didn't get a chance to build it out more.
 Between the navigation bar and the sidebar, where a good portion of my time was spent, it's amazing my hair hasn't all turned gray!

-## How-To Install Chromedriver
+## How-To

-First you need to find which version of Chrome you're using.
+To install the *Chromedriver*, first you need to find which version of *Chrome* you're using.

 1. In Chrome, click the Menu icon, 3-dot icon, in the upper right corner of the screen.
 2. Click **Help** from the dropdown menu.